Case study · Building in public

 Zustand

-Global state with zero boilerplate: one create() → a hook + selectors.
+Global state with zero boilerplate: one create() gives a hook and selectors.
 No providers, no reducers.

 React Router v7

-/ dashboard, /editor/:projectId — the URL is the single input that selects a project.
+/ is the dashboard, /editor/:projectId is the editor — the URL is the single input that picks a project.

 react-moveable